Hodge modules and Singular Hermitian Metrics: Preliminaries

-\begin{definition} A \textit{singular hermitian metric} on $\mathcal{F}$ is a singular hermitian metric $h$ on the holomorphic vector bundle $E$. \end{definition} Inspired by the optimal $L^2$ extension theorem discussed in the previous section, it is natural to consider the following ``minimal extension property" for singular Hermitian metrics on torsion-free sheaves \cite{HPS}.
+\begin{definition} A \textit{singular hermitian metric} on $\mathcal{F}$ is a singular hermitian metric $h$ on the holomorphic vector bundle $E=\mathcal{F}|_{X(\mathcal{F})}$.
+We say that $h$ has \emph{semi-positive curvature} if the pair $(E,h)$ has semi-positive curvature. \end{definition} Inspired by the sharp $L^2$ extension Theorem \ref{thm:Guan-Zhou}, it is natural to consider the following ``minimal extension property" for singular hermitian metrics on torsion-free sheaves \cite{HPS}.
 Let $B\subset \mathbb{C}^n$ be the open unit ball.

 \begin{definition} We say that a singular hermitian metric $h$ on $\mathcal{F}$ has the \textit{minimal extension property} if there exists a nowhere dense closed analytic subset $Z \subset X$ with the following two properties \begin{enumerate} \item $\mathcal{F}$ is locally free on $X\setminus Z$.